bomgar/reactive-aws/README.md

 # Idea

-Create an aws sdk that is non-blocking.
+Create an aws sdk that is non-blocking and does **not** use the official amazon sdk under the hood.

 # Build